krishNav-eng/python-programs/README.md

 # python-programs

-Wide range of implementation of different jobs is available in this repository.
+Wide range of implementation of different tasks is available in this repository.

 # 1. Suduko Puzzle Maker